torquefi/torque_docs/docs/overview/00_intro.md

 :::

 <div class="intro-description">
 Torque is a decentralized exchange that democratizes access to the $7.5 trillion daily forex and commodity markets through blockchain technology.
-The protocol combines consumer-friendly margin trading (up to 500x leverage), institutional-grade liquidity provision, and a next-generation multi-currency payment system.
-As we bridge the gap between TradFi and DeFi, Torque captures a massive market opportunity while providing users with unprecedented trading capabilities, risk management tools, and cross-chain interoperability.
+It combines margin trading (up to 500x leverage), institutional-grade liquidity provision, and a next-generation multi-currency payment system.
+As we bridge the gap between TradFi and DeFi, Torque captures a massive market opportunity providing users with unprecedented capabilities, risk management tools, and cross-chain interoperability.
 </div>

 <div class="faq-container">